A snapshot: schools in Rome considered (but not necessarily chosen) by English-speaking expats.

-Curriculum: French Bac and Brevet.
-This is the largest international school in Rome with 1,450 pupils and is in the east of the city, not far from the more elegant residential areas and near to the concentration of foreign embassies.
-Half the students are Italian and even though the curriculum is entirely French leading to French baccalaureate, about two thirds of the pupils go on to university in Italy.
-It is partly financed by the French ministry and this helps to keep fees low.
-Co-ed, 3-18 years old.
+This is the largest international school in Rome with 1,450 pupils and it is in the east of the city not far from the more elegant residential areas and near to the embassies.
+Half the students are Italian and even though the curriculum is entirely French leading to the French Baccalaureate, about two thirds of the pupils go on to university in Italy.
+It is financed by the French ministry and this helps to keep fees low.

 Scuola Giapponese di Roma

-Curriculum: Japanese.
-This is a new, still small school based on the Japanese curriculum.
-Students must have at least one Japanese parent, so this school does not have the large percentage of Italian children that the other international schools have and therefore no Japanese language support for non-speakers.
-There is a total of approximately 50 pupils with tiny classes (approx 5 children to a class).
-Co-ed, 7-15 years old.
+A new, still small. school following the Japanese curriculum.
+Students must have at least one Japanese parent so this school lacks the large percentage of Italian children that the other international schools have and therefore there is no Japanese language support.
+There are a total of approximately 50 students with tiny classes (usually, only 5 children in a class).

-Curriculum: Swiss (German/Italian).
-The language of tuition is German, but children are prepared for Italian state exams as well as following the Swiss/ German curriculum.
-Small, mainly Swiss, graduating classes, since large numbers of Italian pupils move back into the Italian education system at 13 years old.
-This school has been in Rome for over 70 years and has a good reputation and plenty of extra curricular activities.
-Co-ed, 3-18 years old.
+The language of tuition is German, but children are prepared for Italian state exams as well as following the Swiss-German curriculum.
+Small graduating classes for the Swiss Matura since large numbers of Italian pupils move back into the Italian education system at 13 years old.
+This school has been in Rome for over 70 years and has a good reputation and plenty of extra-curricular activities.